-There is no better known British meal than Roast Beef and Yorkshire Puddings it is the national dish of Great Britain and loved by almost everyone.
+There is no better known British meal than Roast Beef and Yorkshire Puddings.
+This pairing is the national dish of Great Britain and loved by almost everyone.
 Cooking the perfect roast beef is not that difficult, just follow the tips and recipe below.

 First, you need to choose your beef, now how much you need, easily figure out the cooking times and temperatures, cook, rest and serve.
 It really is that simple.